LLNL/PYB11Generator/docs/classes.rst

   DoubleVector = PYB11TemplateClass(Vector, template_parameters="double")

 Just as is the case with template functions, classes decorated with ``@PYB11template`` are implicitly ignored by PYB11Generator until an instantiation is created with :func:`PYB11TemplateClass`.
 Additionally, template parameters specified in ``@PYB11template`` become named patterns which can be substituted with the types used to instantiate the templates.
 So, in the ``Vector`` example above, ``%(Scalar)s`` becomes ``float`` in the first instantiation and ``double`` in the second.
 See :func:`PYB11template` and :func:`PYB11TemplateClass` for further details.

+Complications can arise with inheritance of templated classes, particularly if the template parameters change between the base and descendant types.
+See the discussion in :ref:`non-template-to-template-inheritance` and :ref:`template_class_inheritance_changes` for further details.